A Survey on Table-and-Text HybridQA: Concepts, Methods, Challenges and Future Directions: Challenges

-In the following, we identify four particular challenges of Hybrid QA and summarize them by illustrating \ti{(1) why is the challenge essential?} and \ti{(2) why is it so challenging?}
+We can see from the datasets presented above that while having various settings, they all face similar difficulties, which are the main topics of the HybridQA approaches.
+In the following, we identify four particular challenges of the HybridQA task and summarize them by illustrating \ti{(1) why is the challenge essential?} and \ti{(2) why is it so challenging?}

 \paragraph{Trade-off between Retrieval Effectiveness and Efficiency.} The large-scale evidence could not be directly fed into the model due to limited input length.
 Thus we should retrieve the most relevant evidence first.
-Effectiveness and efficiency are key attributes in the retrieval problem \cite{karpukhin-etal-2020-dense}.
-Specifically, in the HybridQA problem, (1) effectiveness (i.e. retrieval accuracy) would eventually determine the upper bound of QA accuracy and (2) efficiency (i.e. retrieval latency) is essential for user experience in practical applications.
+Effectiveness and efficiency are vital attributes in the retrieval problem \cite{karpukhin-etal-2020-dense}.
+Specifically, in the HybridQA problem, (1) effectiveness (i.e., retrieval accuracy) would eventually determine the upper bound of QA accuracy and (2) efficiency (i.e., retrieval latency) is essential for user experience in practical applications.
 However, these two attributes are difficult to optimize simultaneously.
-It is because effectiveness modeling usually needs deep semantic interaction and complex indexing, which would inevitably enlarge the encoding time cost.
+It is because effective modeling usually needs deep semantic interaction and complex indexing, which would inevitably increase the cost of encoding.

 \paragraph{Locating Tabular Evidence with Structure Modeling.} Tabular cell location requires the system to detect the cells related to the question.
 While it's tricky to understand the complex table structure.
-The model which could only capture the linear structure has trouble encoding tables with complicated hierarchical structures.
+The models that could only capture the linear structure are difficulty encoding tables with complicated hierarchical structures.
 In addition, the question may not directly contain the related table header names, and the model needs to map the entities in the question to the correct cells based on semantics.